Witch Balls: 4 WITCHCRAFT Tools for Protection and Warding

-The Folklore & Magic of Witch Balls
+The MAGICK and Folklore of Glass Witch Balls

-The other witch balls used by American witches were feared in the Appalachian Mountains.
+The other witch balls used by American witches were very much feared in the Appalachian Mountains.
 Victims of witches’ curses in the Mountains claimed witch balls were created on the witch’s sabbath.
 The devil started a fire, put a bot to boil over it, and threw in the nasty ingredients of which to make the witch balls.
 The ingredients included: weasel blood, baby fat, spider legs, cat bladders, cat whiskers, bat brains, myrrh resin, pig hair, and more!
 The witches danced around the fire and chanted over the contents of the pot, then once cooled, formed the ingredients into balls.
 These balls were hurled at the intended victims and cursed them with illness, misfortune, and death.

 How to Make an Appalachian Witches Ball